DiamondLightSource/pmacFilterControl/docs/reference/design_spec.md

 Automatic adjustment of filters is completely disabled allowing manual control of each filter.
 The system must not try to change the filter positions based on the data stream and it should not set max attenuation after a timeout as mode 1 does.
+This system itself could also provide an API to do the simple moves to avoid any conflict with other demands to the motion controller.

 ## Filter Motion

 Because of mechanics of the system, the filter set in use will determine what whether moving into position is a positive or negative move.
 For a given filter set, two of the filters will have to move in the opposite direction to the other two, however the directions should be reversed for these axes such that they match.
+The simplest solution to this is probably to allow setting the signed move in counts for each filter.
+Then the size and direction can be defined by a higher control layer and automated when swapping between filter sets.

+## Measuring Latency

+It is proposed to measure the latency by temporarily installing the system with the current filter set in place.
+The software can then be run against data from the detector and the current filter set adjusted while the new system tries to compensate.
+The exposure in the detector images should then give an idea of how long the exposure change lasted before the system reacted.